gkaguirrelab/preregistrations/README.md

 Experiments in the [GKAguirre Lab](http://gkaguirre.com) are usually [preregistered](https://en.wikipedia.org/wiki/Preregistration).
 This page organizes links to these pre-registration documents by project.
 We initially made use of the [open science foundation](https://osf.io) website for this purpose, but more recently simply commit documents to this repository, which accomplishes the same goal of establishing a date-and-time stamped record of our plans prior to embarking on an experiment.

+It is apparently possible to tinker with the date/time stamp of an uploaded file on GitHub.
+We promise not to do this.

 ## Perception Studies

 ### Control Population Stimulus Nulling Experiment